 Table des matières

-Unit pPkim1 consists of a tonalite interpreted as an evolved mobilisate which, in outcrop, occurs in either heterogeneous masses or highly injected zones (50-70% injections) within orthogneiss and paragneiss.
-Tonalites of unit pPkim1 unit is characterized by a whitish to pinkish white altered surface, a weak foliation or massive appearance, and the presence of 5 to 15% millimetric to centimetric biotite schlierens or clusters.
-They vary in zones or ribbons from medium to coarse grained, giving the rock a slight heterogeneous appearance.
-The distribution of mafic minerals is generally heterogeneous, although homogeneous diffuse zones are present within the tonalite.
-The principal mafic mineral is biotite, which occurs as laminae or clusters with apatite, opaque minerals and locally epidote, allanite and sphene.
+Unit pPkim1 consists of tonalite interpreted as an evolved mobilisate which, in outcrop, occurs in either heterogeneous masses or highly injected zones (50-70% injections) within orthogneiss and paragneiss.
+Tonalites of unit pPkim1 are characterized by a whitish to pinkish white altered surface, a weak foliation or massive appearance, and the presence of 5-15% millimetric to centimetric biotite schlierens or clusters.
+They vary in zones or bands from medium to coarse grained, giving the rock a slight heterogeneous appearance.
+The distribution of ferromagnesian minerals is generally heterogeneous, although homogeneous diffuse zones are present within the tonalite.
+The principal ferromgnesian mineral is biotite, which occurs as laminae or clusters with apatite, opaque minerals and locally epidote, allanite and sphene.
 Garnet is observed locally.

-Whitish tonalite of the Kimmuangajuq Suite forms small, elongated and folded intrusions following the east-west oriented regional tectonic grain.
-These are generally less than two kilometres thick and are located near or within orthogneiss of the Sainte-Hélène Complex (pPshn) and paragneiss of the Erik Cove Complex (pPecv).
+Whitish tonalite of the Kimmuangajuq Suite forms small, elongated and folded intrusions following the E-W oriented regional tectonic grain.
+These are generally <2 km thick and are located near or within orthogneiss of the Sainte-Hélène Complex and paragneiss of the Erik Cove Complex.
 They also occur as decimetric to metric intrusions subconformable to or cutting the orthogneiss and paragneiss.

-The Kimmuangajuq Suite is interpreted as ultrametamorphic granite-type mobilisate primarily resulting from partial melting of felsic to intermediate gneiss of the Pingasualuit Complex (pPpgs) and paragneiss of the Erik Cove Complex (pPecv).
+The Kimmuangajuq Suite is interpreted as ultrametamorphic granite-type mobilisate primarily resulting from partial melting of felsic to intermediate gneiss of the Sainte-Hélène Complex and paragneiss of the Erik Cove Complex.
 These orthogneiss and paragneiss are observed as enclaves (paleosome rafts or restitic enclaves) within the whitish intrusions of unit pPkim1.
-These tonalitic intrusions are cut by late granites of the Sanningajualuk Suite (pPsnn).
+These tonalitic intrusions are cut by late granites of the Sanningajualuk Suite.

 Does not apply.